 What Personal Information has Hotjar collected about me?

-For example, a website owner using Hotjar Polls may set up a new poll and ask for Personally Identifiable Information, such as email or name, to be collected.
+For example, a website owner using Hotjar Surveys may set up a new survey and ask for Personally Identifiable Information, such as email or name, to be collected.

 Hotjar is the processor of data that a website may collect about you.
 We store this data for the website owner to access through Hotjar’s behavior analytics software.
 We do not access it for our own needs and will never harvest or sell this data, ever.

 As a user of a website that is using Hotjar you have the right to view and delete information collected about you.
-More information about our Visitor Lookup feature can be found here.
+More information about our User Lookup feature can be found here.

 What types of Cookies does Hotjar use?
 What do they do?